InterLinked1/phreakscript/phreaknet.1.md

 **dahdi**
 : Install or upgrade DAHDI (only).
 Generally this command does not need to be used.
 To install Asterisk with DAHDI, use the install command and provide the -d or --dahdi option instead.

+**wanpipe**
+: Install or upgrade wanpipe (only).
+Generally this command does not need to be used.
+To install Asterisk with DAHDI and wanpipe, use the install command and provide the -d or --dahdi option instead.

 **odbc**
 : Install ODBC (Open Database Connector) for MariaDB